Globegitter/vagrant-sails-boilerplate/README.md

 vagrant-sails-boilerplate
 =========================

-A boilerplate for developint sails apps with vagrant.
+A boilerplate for developing sails apps with vagrant.

 ### Usage